Local Jewish family concerned whether Chinese restaurants will be open for Christmas - The Beaverton

 Local Jewish family concerned whether Chinese restaurants will be open for Christmas

-, ON – With Ontario set to enter another lockdown this week, a Jewish family is concerned about the ’s potential impact on one of Judaism’s most cherished Christmas customs: eating at a Chinese restaurant.
+, ON – With set to enter another lockdown this week, a local Jewish is concerned about the ’s potential impact on one of ’s most cherished Christmas customs: eating at a Chinese restaurant.

 Eating at a Chinese restaurant on Christmas Day is a sacred Jewish tradition, Mrs. Friedmann explained.
 “It’s in the Torah.
 Genesis 30:11 – then Leah said, ‘What good fortune cookies!’”